novix-sa/Pyplan/docs/User Guide/Model.md

 # Model
 ## Node Properties Tabs
-Pyplan structures code using an influence digram of nodes.
+Pyplan structures code using an influence diagram of nodes.
 When a node is selected (on Edit mode), a Properties window opens.
 Nodes attributes can be inspected and edited by means of tabs that are labeled as <kbd>Properties</kbd>, <kbd>Code</></kbd>, and <kbd>Docs</kbd>.

 ![enter image description here](http://img.pyplan.org/mod_node_prop.png) The <kbd>Properties</kbd> tab contains: